 - Raise funds for specific campaigns from a targeted demographic

-- Take an immediate federal income tax deduction, to the extent allowed by law, when contributions are made to the DAF, even if the money is not distributed to qualified donees until subsequent years;
+- An immediate tax deduction upon donation into the DAF.
+This deduction is given even if the money is not distributed to qualified donees until subsequent years;

 - Consolidate and simplify donations through a charitable giving account that provides flexibility, administrative convenience, cost savings, and tax advantages;

-- Remain anonymous or otherwise determine how to be recognized for donations made through the DAF;
+- Donor remains anonymous or determines recognition for donations made through the DAF;

 - Take some extra time to make philanthropic decisions.